+One DTR projects was awarded to the community of Pierce, which will address infrastructure within the downtown area.
 Many other projects were awarded and implemented under the Planning, Public Works, and Water/Wastewater categories.
-The Planning category assisted persons in nine different communities to create and/or update comprehensive plans, housing studies, street improvement studies, downtown revitalization and drainage studies.
-The communities of Elba, Hay Springs, Madison, Nelson, North Loup, South Sioux City, Utica, Wolbach, Wymore, and Wynot were assisted with public works project awards, including street improvements, expanding existing storm sewer infrastructure, and storm sewer improvements.
-Lynch, Scotia, and Comstock were awarded CDBG funds for water/sewer improvements.
-These category awards will assist a total of 15,519 persons, with 9,668 low and moderate income individuals.
+The Planning category assisted persons in four different communities to create and/or update comprehensive plans, downtown revitalization and ADA Mobility studies.
+The communities of Fairbury, Geneva, Lyman, Ord, Rushville, Stratton, Wakefield, and Wood River were assisted with public works project awards, including street improvements, expanding existing storm sewer infrastructure, libraries, and fire trucks.
+Morse Bluff, Ainsworth, Ewing, and Beaver City were awarded

+CDBG funds for water/wastewater improvements.